howlansh/howlansh/README.md

 🎓 Graduate of the Master's Degree in Electronics and Nanoelectronics at MPEI

 ## Interests
-:camera: photo
+:camera:
-:headphones: music
+:headphones:
-:cinema: cinema
+:cinema:
-:books: books
+:books:
-:video_game: video game
+:video_game:
-:game_die: board game
+:game_die:
-:radio: radio amateur
+:radio:
-:car: drive
+:car:
-:sailboat: yachting
+:sailboat:
-:airplane: flying
+:airplane: